 Note: If there are fees for the upkeep of the property, the spouses may need to divide these evenly as well.

 Often times, the best bet is to sell the timeshare and divide its value between the two parties.
 This is especially true when parties cannot come to an agreement about the use of a timeshare or do not want to deal with the hassle of the timeshare.

 To learn more about property division during a divorce in Texas, and to work with an advocate who will protect your best interests, speak with a property division attorney today.

 Serving Dallas and surrounding areas, The Texas Divorce Lawyer knows how messy divorces can be, and will do everything possible to resolve disputes in your divorce as quickly and as fairly as possible.
-Contact us at 214-265-7630 for a free consultation.
+Contact us at 214-265-7630 for a consultation.